school

 Just weeks before, I’d read these two posts about what teenagers need on Brave Writer’s blog.
 When I read them, I had no idea how much they’d help me later.
 I went through a short time of mourning, in a way, for the time I thought we had left together.
 Then I turned my focus to H’s needs and we got busy.

 We set about considering schools, visiting schools, making a transcript, applying.
 A huge process.
 In the end, there was only one school that H wanted to attend, a Catholic high school.
-It’s a bit less rough than the local public schools; less hardcore-academic than other local private schools.
+It’s more resourced than the local public schools; less hardcore-academic than other local private schools.
 In April he was accepted as a junior transfer.

 The school seems like a good fit for H. He was able to get into some advanced courses in the areas he’s especially interested in: English and history.
 And last week, when I met the Vice Principal of Academics at a parent transfer dinner, she asked about H’s interests.
 When I described what he’s been doing with filmmaking, she immediately started considering how to adapt his schedule.
 She made an arrangement with the Computer Arts teacher for H to be instructed independently, so he can work at a more advanced level.
 I’m impressed to see an administrator take that level of interest in a student, right from the start.
 (I guess all that tuition we’re paying is good for something…)